HOLYLABS972/esim-main/LEMON_SQUEEZY_SETUP.md

 ### Webhook not receiving events
 - Verify webhook URL is accessible (not localhost)
-- Check webhook secret matches in both Lemon Squeezy and Firestore
+- **Check webhook secret matches EXACTLY in both Lemon Squeezy and Firestore** (this is critical!)
+- Verify the "Signing Secret" field is filled in Lemon Squeezy dashboard (it's required)
 - Review webhook logs in Lemon Squeezy dashboard
 - Check server logs for webhook errors
+- Verify the `X-Signature` header is being received and validated correctly

+### "The {0} field is required" error in Lemon Squeezy
+- This means the **Signing Secret** field is empty
+- You MUST enter a webhook secret (use the one provided: `e4c2e3a2b39ea58a4005c6066293282432b45c8ef859b9678e0c78d92af77f5c`)
+- The secret must be the same in both Lemon Squeezy dashboard AND your Firestore config

 ### Payment success page not processing
 - Verify URL parameters are being passed correctly